mosesintech/Common-Components/README.md

 This repo is a collection of components commonly reused in other projects.
 This will also act as a single source of truth for latest UI and design trends.

+## Demo

+To see the demo on your own machine, simply run `npm run dev`.

+You should see a toggle button that will switch between Tailwind components and pure CSS components.
+Ideally, they should look identical.

 ## The Components

 Tailwind is my prefered styling method, but sometimes I'll need to work on projects using regular CSS.
 Because of this, each component is created twice: once with Tailwind styles and once with pure CSS.

-### Demo

-To see the demo on your own machine, simply run `npm run dev`.

-You should see a toggle button that will switch between Tailwind components and pure CSS components.
-Ideally, they should look identical.

 ### Card & GlassCard